Budget & Tips

 French Polynesia may seem a little expensive, but you don't need a fortune to enjoy it!
 It's neither Saint-Martin nor the Maldives, so there's something for every budget and comfort level.

-For adventurers on a budget, accommodation between 1,700 XPF and 4,000 XPF per night per person (around €14 to €34) often awaits you in dormitories or camping sites.
+For adventurers on a budget, accommodation between 1,700 XPF and 4,000 XPF per night per person (around €14 to €34) is often available in dormitories or camping sites.
 More remote islands offer basic facilities, with lukewarm water to remind you that you're in the Pacific.
 Cleanliness can be a little tricky, but is usually beyond reproach.
 Beware of limited space in this range.
-Book well in advance, or you may have to treat yourself to a little unforeseen luxury!
+Book well in advance, or you may be in for a little unexpected luxury!

 With the opening of the skies to new airlines, tourism in Polynesia has taken off, and with it, "Airbnb"-style rentals have multiplied.
 Admittedly, this may seem an attractive option, but let's not forget that it competes unfairly with local guesthouses, which are burdened with taxes and charges.
 What's more, with the explosion in private rentals, Polynesians are struggling to find affordable accommodation.
 In short, it's not always the smartest idea for everyone!

-Please note that prices quoted are not always inclusive of all taxes, so it's best to ask before you book, to avoid wincing when you pay!
+Please note that prices do not always include all taxes, so it's best to ask before you book, to avoid wincing when you pay!
 VAT on accommodation is 5%, whether you're staying in a hotel or a guesthouse.
 For classified hotels, a little cherry is added to the bill: 5% government tax for tourism promotion, plus 6% service tax.
 Some communes even add a tourist tax, ranging from 50 XPF (guesthouses) to 150 XPF (hotels) per night and per person.
 And for cruise passengers, it's 500 XPF per day.

 For food lovers